syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Getting-Started.md

 ---
-title: Getting Started for Essential ASP.NET MVC Spreadsheet
+title: Getting Started for Syncfusion Essential ASP.NET MVC Spreadsheet
 description: How to create a Spreadsheet with data source, apply format and export it as excel file.
 platform: ejmvc
 control: Spreadsheet